 - Willful deprivation: Denying an older adult medication, medical care, shelter, food, a therapeutic device, or other physical assistance, and exposing that person to the risk of physical, mental, or emotional harm.

-- Final exploitation: The misuse or withholding of a senior’s financial resources by another.
+- Financial exploitation: The misuse or withholding of a senior’s financial resources by another.

 If you have a loved one living at an assisted care facility or nursing home and you suspect any kind of abuse, call one of our Denver personal injury lawyers for help right now at 303-792-5595.
-Don’t wait, your consultation is free.
+Do not wait, your consultation is free.

 While few researchers can agree on the prevalence of nursing home neglect and abuse, nearly everyone agrees these cases go vastly underreported.
 In fact, one study suggests that only 1 out of every 14 cases actually gets reported to authorities.
 According to the NCOA, there are several warning signs family members should look for, such as: